-- 1. Create wetland management activities record (Supplemental Materials 9) for each unit and fill in all planned actions.
-Use annual habitat management plans or other annual goals & objectives to match planned activities for a unit to an action code in Table SOP-4.1.
+- 1. Create a wetland management activities record (Supplemental Materials 9) for each unit that documents individual treatment actions as listed in Table SOP-6.1.
 Broad classes are provided to narrow the search for matching actions.
 Start the annual tracking period at the beginning of the growing season that precedes the subsequent nonbreeding period. - 2.
 Update the record through the season as actions are implemented.
-Create a new entry for repeat applications when the interval between applications exceeds the time required for a single application.
-Record the geographic extent (footprint as the proportion of a management unit) for each log entry.
+Create a new entry for repeat applications as necessary to maintain effective treatment (e.g. mowing).
+Record the geographic extent (footprint as the proportion of a management unit) for each entry.
 Total percent manipulated may exceed 100% since applications may overlap. - 3.
-Cooperators should enter information from the management action record into IWMM's centralized, online database on a routine basis with a complete entry concurrent with the last waterbird survey for a survey period.
+Cooperators should enter management action records into IWMM's centralized, online database on a routine basis, concurrent with their waterbird surveys, or as actions are completed.